P-Z

 - Interpretation and Translation (T&I) Services

 Dispensing tokens and NHS stationery is ordered via the PCSE ordering portal.
 Once your pharmacy is registered on the portal, you just need to log-in and order.
-You can to place and track all orders on the portal and see expected delivery dates.
+You can place and track all orders on the portal and see expected delivery dates.

 For more information